A Practitioner's Guide to Cognitive Task Analysis

-"Discovering the basis for expertise is a task fraught with difficulties, but Crandall, Klein, and Hoffman provide the practical guidance of experienced CTA practitioners.
-This book collects the resources one needs to become expert at using new tools to support cognitive work."
+Discovering the basis for expertise is a task fraught with difficulties, but Crandall, Klein, and Hoffman provide the practical guidance of experienced CTA practitioners.
+They uncover their mental models, critical cues, and strategies for organizing knowledge and adapting routines.
+This book collects the resources one needs to become expert at using new tools to support cognitive work.

-—David Woods, Institute for Ergonomics, The Ohio State University
+Institute for Ergonomics, Ohio State University

-"This is probably the best guide I have read to capturing the essence of tacit knowledge in decision making.
-An excellent synthesis of the academic and the practical, and a major contribution to the field."
+This is probably the best guide I have read to capturing the essence of tacit knowledge in decision making.
+An excellent synthesis of the academic and the practical, and a major contribution to the field.

-—Dave Snowden, Founder, Cognitive Edge
+Founder, Cognitive Edge

 What a gem!
 Finally, those who are interested in understanding how people in organizations acquire, retain, maintain, interpret, represent, and use knowledge in their jobs have a practical set of tools to follow and apply.
 A refreshing, welcome, and much-needed resource book.
 Bravo!